-(1) Includes preferred shares outstanding as of the dates indicated, and these preferred shares will be converted on a one-for-one basis upon the closing of this offering.
+- (1) Includes preferred shares outstanding as of the dates indicated, and these preferred shares will be converted on a one-for-one basis upon the closing of this offering. - (2) Earnings per share calculations do not give effect to the Series E Private Placement Extension.